liujingbreak/require-injector/README.md

 	- `opts.basedir`: _{string}_ default is process.cwd(), used to resolve relative path in `.fromDir(path)`
 	- `opts.resolve`: _{function(id)}_, default is[reolve](https://www.npmjs.com/package/resolve)`.sync`, you may also use Node API `require.resolve` or [browser-resolve](https://www.npmjs.com/package/browser-resole)`.sync`
 	- `opts.resolveOpts`:  _{object}_  set a global [resolve](https://www.npmjs.com/package/resolve) options which is for `.fromPackage(path, opts)`
-    - `noNode`: _{boolean}_  default is false, if you only use it as a replacer like Browserify's transform or Webpack's loader, you don't want injection work on NodeJS side, no kidnapping on `Module.prototype.require`, just set this property to `true`
+    - `noNode`: _{boolean}_  default is false, if you only use it as a replacer like Browserify's transform or Webpack's loader, you don't want injection work on NodeJS side, no kidnapping on `Module.prototype.require`, just set this property to `true`.
+And this will turn default `opts.resolve` to `require('browser-resolve').sync`.
 	- `opts.debug`: _{boolean}_ if true, log4js will be enabled to print out logs